Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Related Work

 \section{Related Work}

 In this section, we compare our results with learning rates obtained in the literature.
-We provide a systematic comparison to the most important work in Table~\ref{tab:my_label}.
 Due to the large amount of available types of rates for the scalar learning setting, we primarily focus on optimal rates derived under comparable assumptions on the underlying distributions.
 For the much less investigated vector-valued learning case, we provide a more general overview of recent results.

 As discussed previously, the closest work to our results is \cite{caponnetto2007optimal}.
 By assuming that $F_* \in \cal G$, \cite{caponnetto2007optimal} provide the first analysis of RLS with Tikhonov regularization for when $\cal Y$ is infinite dimensional.
 In this work, the smoothness of the Bayes function is naturally expressed as an element of the range of a power iterate of the corresponding covariance operator (this is known as a \textit{Hölder source condition} in regularization theory, see e.g.\ \citealp{blanchard2018optimal}).
 They show the $L_2$ learning rate $n^{-\beta/(\beta+p)}$, when $K(x,x')$ is trace class for all $x,x' \in E_X$---this condition is violated for the standard choice of kernel $K(x,x')=k_{X}(x,x')\operatorname{Id}_\cY$ whenever $\cal Y$ is infinite dimensional.
 For finite dimensional $\cal Y$, \citet{caponnetto2007optimal} obtain the matching lower bound.
 In contrast, we study the RLS algorithm beyond the well-specified setting.
 Our analysis covers both the well-specified case and the hard learning scenario with $F_* \notin \cal G$, without assuming the trace class condition for the kernel $K$.
 When $F_* \in \cal G$, the construction of our vector-valued interpolation space can be interpreted as a generalisation of the Hölder source condition (this is seen by interpreting the covariance operator in terms of the tensor product structure of $\cG$, see \citealp{mollenhauer2022learning}).
 Hence, in the well-specified case, our rates recover the same rate as \cite{caponnetto2007optimal}.
 Moreover, instead of $L_2$-rate, we derive a general $\gamma$-learning rate, such that the $L_2$ learning rate is recovered when $\gamma =0$.
 Finally, we obtain the dimension-free matching lower rate without requiring finite dimensional $\cal Y$.